After hard bargaining, EU set for deal on new leadership

 However, the emergence this week of support for Tusk as Council president - a conservative figure from by far the biggest of the ex-communist states - appears to have forged the makings of a consensus, diplomats and officials said.

-That would rule out one-time favourite, Denmark's centre-left prime minister Helle Thorning-Schmidt - who like Tusk has never publicly declared herself a candidate.
+That would rule out one-time favorite, Denmark's center prime minister Helle Thorning-Schmidt - who like Tusk has never publicly declared herself a candidate.

 Van Rompuy, whose responsibility it is to try to find ways for the 28-nation Council to reach decisions, was in contact with leaders in the run-up to the summit.
 But a final agreement is unlikely to emerge until they meet in person on Saturday.